IMac G3: Design

+Jobs reconsidered the network computer concept as similar products struggled in the market, and recalibrated the project as a full-featured computer with optical disc storage and hard drives.
 Jobs wanted the new computer to be a modern, legacy-free PC without old or proprietary technology.
 Engineers adapted the Common Hardware Reference Platform (CHRP) specification to speed development.
 This included standard SO-DIMM RAM of Windows-based PCs, and an Open Firmware read-only memory (ROM).
 While previous models stored substantial machine-specific OS components in ROM to minimize RAM use, with CHRP the iMac loaded them into RAM from storage, shortening production time.
 The iMac has no serial ports, Apple Desktop Bus, or floppy disk drive.
 To replace the removed ports, the iMac has Universal Serial Bus (USB) ports, which were faster and cheaper than Apple Desktop Bus and serial ports but were very new—the standard was not finalized until after the iMac's release—and unsupported by any third-party Mac peripheral.
 Jobs wagered USB would solve the problem of accessory makers abandoning the shrinking Mac market with its special connectors.
 The iMac does not officially have an expansion slot, but early versions include a PCI Mezzanine Card slot intended for internal use but for which a few third parties produced expansion cards, such as video card upgrades and SCSI ports.
 Early models have an IrDA infrared port that wirelessly connects personal digital assistants and other devices.
 Jobs was furious the initial iMac model came with a tray-loading CD-ROM drive rather than a more-modern slot-loading drive, and nearly canceled the product launch over it.
 Jobs continued with the launch after he was assured subsequent models would include a slot-loading CD-ROM drive as soon as possible.